MRC-CBU/BIDS_conversion/MRI/README.md

 ### Step 2: Creating a heuristic file

 The heuristic file must be a `Python` file.
-You can create and edit Python files in any text editor, but it would be more convenient to use a code editor or, even better, an *integrated development environment* (IDE), such as [VS Code](https://code.visualstudio.com/).
+You can create and edit Python files in any text editor, but it would be more convenient to use a code editor or, even better, an *integrated development environment* (IDE), such as [VS Code](https://code.visualstudio.com/) ([see an introductory workshop on VS Code on our YouTube Chanel](https://www.youtube.com/watch?v=h9cQE0WUrm4)).

 You can name the file anything you want.
 For example, `bids_heuristic.py` like I have named my file which is [available here](code/bids_heuristic.py) and explained below.